legend80s/mixin-loader/README.md

 The build error tells that the required file needs a mixin import directive (`@import "border-radius";`) be prepended, but you cannot modify the third-party file.

-To solve this problem, I create this loader to prepend any compass mixins you named to the scss file before processed by sass-loader
+To solve this problem, I create this loader to prepend any compass mixins you want to the scss file before processed by sass-loader

 ## Usage